 If a clip is discovered through video match, you can open the claim and change the default selection.
 This clip was monetized automatically, but had we wanted to, we could have blocked the clip or removed it.
 In this case, since it was a fan mashup, we chose to leave the default setting in place.

 The dashboard also provides users with the ability to view income and drill down into analytics to determine the demographics and locations of your viewers.
-(Who knew lesbian rom-coms would be so popular in Saudia Arabia?)
+(Who knew lesbian rom-coms would be so popular in Saudi Arabia?)

 You can also keep track of income, though, not surprisingly, this is the weakest and most opaque part of this system.

 In order to actually be paid for any income accrued through monetization of your content, you must also have an active Google AdSense account.
 Fortunately, applying for an AdSense account is not all that difficult.
-Once approved, you must link your Youtube Content ID account with your AdSense account and receive payouts once your income exceeds $100.
-Depending on the type and amount of content you claim on Youtube, this can happen quickly or take months.
+Once approved, you must link your YouTube Content ID account with your AdSense account and receive payouts once your income exceeds $100.
+Depending on the type and amount of content you claim on YouTube, this can happen quickly or take months.

 Is this system perfect?
 The short answer is NO. As mentioned previously, Content ID cannot catch the dozens or, in some cases, thousands of pirate uploads that contain dummy content but link to offsite downloads.
 You’ll have to ferret these out using search and remove them manually, but it’s still a thousand times more efficient than having to send DMCA notices.

 The Content ID system also seems to have a harder time finding clips that were previously uploaded to the site (before you claimed your content).
 When you create a new account, it’s advisable use search option on a regular basis to double-check for uploaded content, rather than depend entirely on Content ID’s automatic matching capabilities.
-If you do both, you can feel pretty good about having your bases covered when it comes to keeping pirated copies of your work off Youtube.
+If you do both, you can feel pretty good about having your bases covered when it comes to keeping pirated copies of your work off YouTube.

 The other grey area with regard to the Content ID system and monetization is the utter lack of transparency.
 How much does Google actually make off the ads that appear next to your content?
 It’s not entirely clear and something Google should fix.
 One can only assume it’s to Google’s benefit, and not the artist’s, to keep this part of the system as opaque as possible.